barry-waldbaum-rl/reat-vm-setup/README.md

 apt -y update
 apt -y install vim

+# Set the default editor to vim
+update-alternatives --config editor

 #add "trainee" user to Docker group so it can start and stop containers with Redis software
 adduser --disabled-password --gecos "" trainee echo -e "PASSWORD\nPASSWORD" | sudo passwd trainee groupadd docker usermod -aG docker $USER sed -i 's/PasswordAuthentication no/PasswordAuthentication yes/' /etc/ssh/sshd_config

+# add the following line to /etc/sudoers using "sudo visudo" so 'trainee' user can run sudo
+trainee ALL=(ALL) NOPASSWD:ALL
 ```

 6. Install docker-ce.